statOmics/DD_cases/README.md

 ## COVID case study

-The COVID dataset from [Stephenson *et al.* (2021)](https://doi.org/10.1038/s41591-021-01329-2) can be downloaded programatically when running the first script of the Covid case study, 1_CovidCase_getdata.Rmd.
+The COVID dataset from [Stephenson *et al.* (2021)](https://doi.org/10.1038/s41591-021-01329-2) can be downloaded programatically by running the first script of the Covid case study, 1_CovidCase_getdata.Rmd.

 Alternatively, if you would like to avoid downloading these data, you can download intermediate data objects from Zenodo (TODO: add link) and place these in the `Covid/objects/` directory.
 The file `sce_Covid_Bcells.rds` allows you to start the analysis from script 2_CovidCase_DGE.Rmd.
 Downloading the four other files from Zenodo and placing these in the `objects` directory allows you to start the analysis from scrip 4_CovidCase_downstream.Rmd.